-Full-time students with an average grade of A- (3.50) or higher for any semester and a cumulative average of 3.1 or higher will be placed on the Dean's List.
+Full-time students with an average grade of A- (3.50) or higher for any semester will be placed on the Dean's List.
 Students with cumulative averages below C (2.0) are placed on probation.
 Part-time students and those on academic or disciplinary probation may not participate in any organized extra-curricular activity.
 For details of these regulations, see the Student Handbook.